 The Committee is represented on the ISC by Steve Applebee and if you have an issue you want to be put to the Club's Board please send in your item to [email protected]

-The attendees voted to accept a motion to elect the eight members of the previous Committee who stood for re-election together with two new Committee members, to represent Bondholders for the next 12 months.
-The committee members elected were Barbara Adams, Stephen Applebee, Tony Barritt, Brendan Burke, Martine Dodwell-Bennett, Lloyd Howard, Martin Jessop, Keith Knight, Mike Lee and Joe O'Sullivan.
-Details of each individual's rationale for standing were printed on the nomination form.
+The attendees voted to accept a motion to elect the nine members of the previous Committee who stood for re-election together with one new Committee member, to represent Bondholders for the next 12 months.
+The committee members elected were Barbara Adams, Stephen Applebee, Tony Barritt, Martine Bennett, Lloyd Howard, Martin Jessop, Keith Knight, Michael Evans, Mike Lee and Joe O'Sullivan.

 Nicola Keye, Director of Ticketing